NishthaS-stack/Simon-Game/README.md

 # Simon-Game
 ## Introduction
-Simon Game is a classic memory game where players must repeat a sequence of colors in the correct order.
+Simon Game isan interactive memory challenge where players must repeat a sequence of colors in the correct order.
 As the game progresses, the sequence becomes longer and more challenging.

 ## Game Rules
 1. The game starts by highlighting a random color in the sequence.